abdurrahman4127/Mean-kMeans_ICCIT23/README.md

      python elbow_method.py
      ```

-3. Notebook:
-   Notebook is provided at [Code]()
+Notebook is provided at [📙MeansKMeans](https://github.com/abdurrahman4127/Mean-k-Means-ICCIT23/blob/main/MeansKMeans.ipynb)

 ## Citation

 This study was published in 2023 at the 26th **International Conference on Computer and Information Technology (ICCIT)**, held from December 13 to 15 in Cox’s Bazar, Bangladesh.
-If you find our work useful, consider citing our work:
+If you find our work useful, consider citing it as:

 ``` bash
 @INPROCEEDINGS{10441078,